 [END EQUATION]

 By the phrase “constant probability p,” we mean that this frequency is not likely to change.
 The frequency changes if the underlying process that generated the event changes.
-For example, the probability of medication error on any particular visit may be assumed to be p, and this probability may be assumed to be constant from visit to visit if the underlying care processes have not changed.
+For example, the probability of a medication error on any particular visit may be assumed to be p, and this probability may be assumed to be constant from visit to visit if the underlying care processes have not changed.
 Typically, it is assumed that the probability is calculated for a specific number of trials or a specific period.
 For example, a nursing home facility over a year’s time may have a 5 percent chance per day of a patient escaping the premises.
-This daily probability can be calculated by examining time between events (e.g., by examining the time between two patients escaping)g.
+This daily probability can be calculated by examining the time between events (e.g., by examining the time between two patients escaping).
 We will return to these calculations in the next section.

 The Bernoulli assumption of mutually exclusive and exhaustive events is not always met.
 At first glance, it may seem that a patient is either alive or dead and, therefore, this variable meets the definition of Bernoulli function.
 On closer examination, we may find patients whose brains are dead but they are kept alive.
 Such examples contradict the assumption of mutually exclusive and exhaustive events.
 Sometimes, the assumptions of absence or presence of a sentinel event are accepted even though the event has different degrees of presence.